eclipse-ibeji/ibeji-example-applications/container/README.md

     podman build -t <image_name> -f <Dockerfile> [--build-arg=APP_NAME=<project name>] .
     ```

-    For example, to build an image for the `ibeji-adapter` project:
+    For example, to build an image for the `freyja-ibeji-integration-app` project:

     ```shell
-    podman build -t ibeji_adapter -f Dockerfile.freyja_apps.amd64 --build-arg APP_NAME=freyja-ibeji-adapter-app .
+    podman build -t ibeji_integration -f Dockerfile.freyja_apps.amd64 --build-arg APP_NAME=freyja-ibeji-integration-app .
     ```

     Or to build an image for the `azure digital twins cloud connector` example for aarch64: